Gerald Abraham: The BBC and academia

-In 1935 Abraham was appointed by the BBC as assistant editor of the Radio Times (1935–39) where he worked with his friend Ralph Hill, then as Deputy Editor of The Listener (1939–1942, and subsequently as music editor until 1962).
+In 1935 Abraham was appointed by the BBC as assistant editor of the Radio Times (1935–39) where he worked with his friend Ralph Hill, then as deputy editor of The Listener (1939–1942, and subsequently as music editor until 1962).
 He was Gramophone Department Director from 1942 until 1947, an important post during wartime when the BBC's broadcasting of live music was severely restricted.
 This led to his participation in the founding of the Third Programme in 1946.

-Then he left the BBC for fifteen years to become the inaugural James and Constance Alsop Professor of Music at Liverpool University.
-He returned to the BBC in 1962 to become Assistant Controller of Music, a post he held for five years.
-He moved to the USA in 1968 for a year as Ernest Bloch Professor of Music at the University of California at Berkeley.
+He left the BBC for 15 years to become the inaugural James and Constance Alsop Professor of Music at Liverpool University.
+He returned to the BBC in 1962 to become assistant controller of music, a post he held for five years.
+He moved to the US in 1968 for a year as Ernest Bloch Professor of Music at the University of California at Berkeley.
 His lectures from this time were published as The Tradition of Western Music (1974).